 The Corporation provides contract research services to pharmaceutical companies.
 More importantly, these clinical research capabilities allow the Corporation to evaluate the efficacy of new and existing services and treatments.
-In addition, the Corporation utilizes its research capabilities to fill research gaps in traditionally underfunded areas, like chronic pain.
-The Corporation has completed data collection and is now working to publish the findings from a 550-patient study focused on chronic pain and the impact of the Corporation's treatments on patients' lives.
+In the first quarter of 2022, NeuPath completed the manuscript and is in discussions for publishing the findings of the 562-patient study focused on chronic pain and the impact of NeuPath's treatments on patients' lives.
+The study participants, who previously reported low levels of functioning across several daily life activities, experienced significant improvements in all measured daily life activities after undergoing NeuPath's interdisciplinary treatment.
+The results of this study present an exciting opportunity for NeuPath to improve the quality of life for patients by applying cutting-edge and research-driven best practices.